vdojnov/4D-Documentation/ORDA/ORDA Cheet Sheet.md

 $newCompany:=ds.Companies.query("name= :1"; $empData.companyName).first() // Get the company by querying the company name
 $empHired:=ds.Employees.new() // Create new employee
 $empHired.fromObject($empData) // Input employee data from parameter
-$empHired.employer:=$newCompany // Set the relation 'employer' to the queried compnay
+$empHired.employer:=$newCompany // Set the relation 'employer' to the queried company
 $empHired.save()

 $0:= $empHired